JesseMcBrennan/gs-jm-weatherly/README.md

 #### By Gray Smith and Jesse McFadden

 Weatherly is a dynamic, front-end react application that uses real-time weather data to present the current, 7 hour, and 10 day weather forecasts.
-It was built using create-react-app.
+It was built using ReactJS.

 <img src="https://i.imgur.com/0IJDydV.png" width='600px'>